codepath/android-rest-client-template/README.md

 // t.body = "foo"
 ```

-To save, you will need to perform the database operation on a separate thread by creating a `Runnable` instance and adding the item:
+To save, you will need to perform the database operation on a separate thread by creating an `AsyncTask` and adding the item:

 ```java
 AsyncTask<Tweet, Void, Void> task = new AsyncTask<Tweet, Void, Void>() {